USA: Which Business Category Best Fits My Enterprise?

 Note: All corporations must hold at least one annual shareholder meeting, in which minutes and resolutions are noted.

 Nonprofit corporations, sometimes called 501(c)(3) corporations, corresponding to their tax-exempt code from the IRS, are mission- rather than profit-driven enterprises.
-They contribute to the public good and can therefore be tax-exempt if they register with and are validated by the IRS.
+They contribute to the public good and can therefore be tax-exempt if they register with and are validated by the IR.
 They are generally subject to tight regulations on what can and cannot be done with their profits; they cannot, for example, be distributed to members, or contributed to political campaigns.

 When starting a business, making the best decision for your business category is an important step towards success.
 If it all seems terribly complex now, check back regularly in order to find upcoming articles on the details of registering as a corporation or LLC, individual state legislation, tax obligations, starting up for foreign nationals, and common mistakes to avoid when you’re starting up in the US.